FRC5190/2018CompetitionSeason/README.md

  * Path generation on a laptop via Network Tables (2018Feeder repository)
  * Elevator and Arm that can lock in place

-This project uses IntelliJ, GradleRIO, and the Kotlin JVM Language Simply clone this project in IntelliJ and click on the Gradle file to get you up and running.
+This project uses IntelliJ, GradleRIO, and the Kotlin JVM Language.
+Simply clone this project in IntelliJ and click on the Gradle file to get you up and running.

 Happy coding!